Skip to main content

 Gain Staging your DJ.Studio Mix

-There are several gain stages in DJ.Studio's signal flow, giving you total control over the the individual and combined track outputs.
+There are several gain stages in DJ.Studio's signal flow, giving you total control over the individual and combined track outputs.

 The main controls for balancing the volume are Track Gain, Track Compressors, and Master Limiter.

-Track Compressors - Each track also features an independent compressor.
+Each track also features an independent compressor.
 This is used to control the dynamic range of a track individually.
 Some tracks will be more dynamic than others, or sometimes you want to make a track louder, but avoid distorting it by overdriving the signal.
 This is where the compressors are useful.
 Simply set the compressor threshold to determine the max volume output, and then crank up the gain to match.

 FAQs About Volume, Gain, and Autogain